libellux/Libellux-Up-and-Running/README.md

 ## License

-The Libellux: Up & Running project is open-sourced software licensed under the MIT license.
+The Libellux: Up & Running project is open-sourced licensed under the MIT license.